Do you know what this is?

 How’s that for using content to market a product?

-But, a lot has changed since then and what worked back in the 80’s won’t necessarily work today.
+A lot has changed since then and what worked back in the 80’s won’t necessarily work today.
+However, with new marketing channels, such as social media, popping up almost daily, opportunity is knocking.

-So, let’s take a look at what content marketing means now.
+So, let’s take a look at what content marketing means now in my content marketing guide.

 According to the Content Marketing Institute, content marketing is defined as: